In this chapter, we take a look at bigints, JavaScript’s integers whose storage space grows and shrinks as needed.

 Under the hood, most JavaScript engines transparently supported integers: If a number has no decimal digits and is within a certain range, it can internally be stored as a genuine integer.
 This representation is called small integer and usually fits into 32 bits.
 For example, the range of small integers on the 64-bit version of the V8 engine is from −231 to 231−1 (source).

 JavaScript numbers could also represent integers beyond the small integer range, as floating point numbers.
 Here, the safe range is plus/minus 53 bits.
-For more information on this topic, see “Safe integers” (§18.9.3).
+For more information on this topic, see “Safe integers” (§18.9.4).

 Sometimes, we need more than signed 53 bits – for example:

-Bigint is a new primitive data type for integers.
+Bigint is a primitive data type for integers.
 Bigints don’t have a fixed storage size in bits; their sizes adapt to the integers they represent:

 A bigint literal is a sequence of one or more digits, suffixed with an n